HoangHuy7/gin-boilerplate/README.md

 The `internal/server` consumes this group to mount all routes automatically.

 ### 2. Automatic OpenAPI Integration
-Unlike traditional Swagger where you write comments, this project uses a **code-first reflection approach** via `routerx`.
+This project uses a code-first reflection approach via `routerx`.

 #### Step 1: Define the endpoint in Controller
 In your `Register` method, use `dto.OpenEndpoint` to describe your API: